dewitt4/Cloud-Custodain/docs/source/azure/contribute.rst

 This creates a virtual env in your enlistment and installs all packages as editable.

-Instead, you can do `pip install -r tools/c7n_azure/requirements.txt` to install test dependencies.
+You can also simply do `pip install -r requirements-dev.txt` to install all dev/test dependencies.

 Adding New Azure Resources
 ==========================